-After a break of a couple of weeks, The Blacklist returned last night with the 17th episode of the season.
+After a break of two weeks, The Blacklist returned last night with the 17th episode of the season, “Anna-Gracia Duerte”.
 Things on the Garvey front were a little more toned down than of late, but there was still one very important piece of evidence obtained in the war against him.
 Our Blacklister of the week was not your normal run-of-the-mill crazy, which made a welcome change from the gross characters who have graced our screens on occasion.

 Aram, meanwhile has marriage – or not marriage – thoughts of his own.
-He’s procured a ring for Samar, and as soon as Ressler sets eyes on it, he asks the obvious question.
+He’s procured a ring for Samar, and Ressler asks the obvious question as soon as he sets eyes on it.
 As in, when is Aram going to pop the question?
-A flustered Aram assures Ressler that it’s not an engagement ring, but his grandmother’s ring that happens to be Samar’s birthstone.
+A flustered Aram assures Ressler that it’s not an engagement ring, but his grandmother’s ring that is Samar’s birthstone.
 It’s just a gift, and Samar will see it as just a gift, right?
 Ressler assures Aram she’ll think it’s an engagement ring, but also admits, “what do I know about women?”

-Red dives in to retrieve his ledger, and after a couple of wrong ideas on who shot Jerry Juyal, including Red shooting up a Confederate loving (and Dembe hating) biker bar, Red realizes it wasn’t Garvey or the biker dude who shot Jerry at all.
+Red dives in to retrieve his ledger, and work on who shot Jerry Juyal.
+Red shootsup a Confederate loving (and Dembe hating) biker bar in his quest, but soon realizes it wasn’t Garvey or the biker dude who shot Jerry.
 They’ve stumbled into a forced child marriage ring.
-After procuring the computer of Jerry Juyal’s teen wife, the task force discover an online group of these brides, where the girls talk of a guardian angel.
-One who is freeing them by killing their husbands who are three times their age.
+After seizing the computer of Jerry Juyal’s teen wife, the task force discover an online group of these brides, where the girls talk of a guardian angel.
+One who is freeing them by killing their much older husbands.
 Feeling for the girls, Samar doesn’t see a problem with what this guardian angel is doing.
-Cooper assures her it’s still murder and the perpetrator needs to be brought in.
+Cooper assures her it’s still murder and the perpetrator needs to face justice.

-Aram gets a call from the FBI impound yard on the vehicle he was in the day the witness against Garvey was taken.
-Grabbing Liz, they head to the garage, and they are shown an item that was placed on the vehicle to disable it deliberately.
+Aram gets a call from the FBI impound yard regarding the vehicle he was in the day they took the witness against Garvey.
+Grabbing Liz, they head to the garage, and they view an item placed on the vehicle to disable it.
 The big mystery though, is that it had to have been installed on the vehicle in the Post Office’s garage.
 And who could have done that?
 Back at the Post Office, Aram has surveillance images outside the Post Office from the day of the kidnapping, including one with a man with two different colored eyes.
 It’s here that Liz realizes Reddington took their witness, when she remembers seeing a man with one blue eye and one brown eye at Reddington’s place that morning.
 Cue angry Liz.

-As a side note, this episode was promoted as a big “Red vs Liz” episode, since we’d all seen the promo with an angry Liz shoving Red up against a bookcase.
-And she was very angry with our well dressed criminal once the pieces fell into place on who really took her witness.
+As a side note, the episode promotion featured a big “Red vs Liz” showdown.
+We’d all seen the promo with an angry Liz shoving Red up against a bookcase.
+When the pieces align on who took her witness, she was furious with our well dressed criminal.
 Slammed up against a bookcase, Reddington assures Liz he did not betray her.
-He’s made it perfectly clear all along that his primary goal is to procure the duffel bag from Garvey.
+He’s made it clear all along that his primary goal is to procure the duffel bag from Garvey.
 We all know the bag contains those darn bones, but Liz doesn’t know that.
-Once Reddington has his item back, he assures Liz that only then will Garvey be killed.
+Once Reddington has his item back, he assures Liz that only then will he kill Garvey.
 And I have to side with Red on this one.
 He’s been more than clear with Liz that his primary goal is to retrieve this item from Garvey.

-As we close the episode, we see a nervous Aram giving Samar the ring, assuring her emphatically that it comes from his grandmother.
-Samar is pleased with it, and there is no hint that she thinks of it as anything other than a gift.
+As we close the episode, we see a nervous Aram giving Samar the ring, assuring her that it comes from his grandmother.
+Pleased with the ring, Samar gives no hint it as anything other than a gift.
 Aram isn’t 100% happy though, since Liz had told him, “if she wants to marry you she’ll think of it as an engagement ring.”
 It’s obvious Aram wants more, but Samar treats it as a gift.
-He really should have given her the gift and then (as I actually thought he was going to do) blurt out a proposal to her.
+He should have given her the gift and then (as I thought he would do) blurt out a proposal to her.
 He didn’t.
 Geez, Aram.

 Reddington ends the episode where he started – on the phone.
 But this time it’s with Ian Garvey, and Red tells him he failed, and missed Elizabeth.
 And also that he’s missing something else.
 Garvey doesn’t understand Reddington’s meaning.
 And then the camera pans down and we see that the dumpster diving paid off.
 The blood stained Nash Drug Syndicate ledger is on the coffee table.
 Reddington has it at last.

-This wasn’t a great episode, but was a good one, if you could unsee the man kissing the tearful teen girl in bed.
-Yeah, definitely stuff that makes you cringe.
-It was good to see that they helped the Blacklister, and saw why she was killing the men.
+This wasn’t a great episode, but it was a good one – if you could unsee the man kissing the tearful teen girl in bed.
+Yeah, stuff that makes you cringe.
+It was good to see they helped the Blacklister, and saw why she was killing the men.
 Cooper was right, but Samar was also right.
-In the end, a good compromise.
+A good compromise for the team.
 This was a good Samar episode.
-She struggled with the case and got what she wanted for the girl in the end.
+She struggled with the case and got what she wanted for the girl.
 But Aram… come on Aram, just ask her to marry you!

 The scenes with Red and Liz were top notch.
 Drama is always great between them, and we got it in this episode.
-Yes, Red has his own agenda, as does Liz, but they’re basically on the same side.
-This is their show, and they do go back and forth a lot.
-I was glad to see Liz calm down and thank Red in the end and Red apologizing to Liz.
-She’s maturing more now, thankfully, and doesn’t go off on him for weeks telling Red he’s to blame for everything under the sun.
+Yes, Red has his own agenda, as does Liz, but they’re on the same side.
+This is their show, and they go back and forth a lot.
+I was glad to see Liz calm down and thank Red and Red apologize to Liz.
+She’s maturing more now, and doesn’t go off on him for weeks telling Red he’s to blame for everything under the sun.

 Next week’s episode will be on Wednesday, April 11th, entitled “Zarak Mosadek”.
 We then have no episode on April 18th, before we return on April 25th with “Ian Garvey: Conclusion”.
-Garvey’s arc is almost done.
+Garvey’s arc is reaching the end.
 We’re counting down to his demise now, folks.

 The Blacklist airs on NBC at 8/7c on Wednesdays.